paulbousquet/paulbousquet.github.io/index.md

 I am an Economics PhD student at the University of Virginia researching Macroeconomics.

-I'm currently focussed on questions related to monetary policy, prices, and decisions over the life-cycle.
-I also like thinking about ways to credibly apply microeconometric methods in Macro settings.
+I'm currently focussed on questions related to monetary policy, prices, and AI.
+I also am thinking about ways to credibly apply microeconometric methods as well as deep learning in Macro settings.

 ## Research